valkey-io/valkey-doc/commands/latency-doctor.md

 analysis of the event.
 For certain events, like `fork`, additional information is provided, like the rate at which the system forks processes.

-This is the output you should post in the Redis mailing list if you are looking for help about Latency related issues.
+This is the output you should post in the Valkey mailing list if you are looking for help about Latency related issues.

 @examples